Energy policy of Ecuador

+In 2023-24 there was electricity blackouts in Ecuador.
+New President Daniel Noboa appointed Andrea Arrobo as Minister of Energy in 2023.
+In April 2024, he asked for her resignation as a new schedule of blackouts was announced.

 Refinery of the Pacific Eloy Alfaro

 In 2016, oil made up 30% of Ecuador's total exports at a value $5.05 billion; it ranked as the 55th largest oil exporter in the world.
 Despite having three small refineries in the Esmeraldas, Shushufundi, and La Libertad sites operated by Petroecuador, the country lacks the ability to refine heavy crude.
 As such, Ecuador is a net importer of refined fuels, buying mainly from the United States.

 The Refinery of the Pacific Eloy Alfaro (RDP), a petrochemical company with a compound currently under development, would allow Ecuador to refine up to 300,000 barrels/day once fully operational.
 The company is owned by Petroecuador, Petroleos de Venezuela SA, and the China National Petroleum Corporation.
 The project is estimated to cost $12 billion and return $3 billion/year that would otherwise be spent on refined fuels.
 It is being constructed in El Aromo, in the coastal province of Manabi.
 Completion of the refinery would take place in two phases, the first yielding a processing capacity of 200,000 barrels/day and the second adding another 100,000 barrels/day.

 The necessary access roads and central camp were completed in 2014.
 In 2016, the company announced the completion of the La Esperanza Multipurpose Aqueduct, a prerequisite project that would supply the refinery with water necessary for its processes.
 Despite a current investment sum of $1.23 billion from Petroecuador, the venture has seen financing setback.
 On August 21, 2017, the minister of hydrocarbons, Carlos Pérez García, announced that the government would not contribute any more funds towards the project and instead turn towards foreign investment.
 The project has become a point of contention with civilians, advocacy groups, and nationalist political groups due to its heavy reliance on Chinese capital and its contradiction of sumak kawsay, "good living" in Quechua.
 Sumak kawsay describes the state's harmony with its different ethnic cultures and natural environments.